Rankine Generating Station

 During the 1950’s all of Ontario was systematically converted from 25Hz power to 60Hz power.
 Trucks like those shown here came through each neighbourhood converting motors to the new current.
 You’ll note here the sign on the truck “60 cycle power for progress”.
 Aside from the fact that lights flickered noticeably at 25Hz (and don’t at 60Hz), transformers and other equipment operating at 60Hz are much smaller (this is also the reason why aircraft use 400 Hz systems – the size and weight of electrical equipment are reduced drastically over 60Hz).
 My parents still have a fan from the early 50’s with a ’25Hz’ label on it.
 A second label states that the motor was rewired for 60 Hz.
 Of course only motors were affected by the change and in the 1950’s there were much fewer motors and appliances than there are today.

 Laws written many years ago compelled power companies to continue production of 25Hz power so long as there were customers requesting it.
 This arrangement has lapsed and with it, the demand for the production of 25Hz power.
-As of 2003 there were still a number of industries using 25Hz power such a Stelco in Hamilton (for electric arc furnaces) which have not yet converted to 60Hz power.
+As of 2003 there were still a number of industries using 25Hz power such a Stelco in Hamilton (for electric arc furnaces) which had not yet converted to 60Hz power.

-The efficiency of a plant operating this close to the falls suffers from a much smaller drop than generating stations operating down the river (like the Beck stations).
+The efficiency of a plant operating this close to the falls suffers from a much smaller drop than generating stations operating down the river (like the Sir Adam Beck stations).
 A larger drop yields more kinetic energy and hence power generated per gallon than a smaller drop and since there is a finite amount of water available at Niagara Falls for power generation (limited by a treaty between the USA and Canada designed to keep ample water flowing over the falls), efficient use of water resources is a prime concern nowadays.

 In 2003, the plant was on ‘standby’ status and was still used, primarily on weekdays, to generate power for industries.
-In addition, the plant generated power when excess water capacity is available which cannot be entirely used by the other OPG (Ontario Power Generation) plants in the area such as Sir Adam Beck 1 and 2.
+In addition, the plant generated power when excess water capacity was available which could not be entirely used by the other OPG (Ontario Power Generation) plants in the area such as Sir Adam Beck 1 and 2.
 In 2005, after 100 years of continuous power generation, the plant officially ceased generating power.
-Water once consumed by the Rankine will be diverted to the Beck plant in Queenston, Ontario, via a third large tunnel currently being drilled under the town of Niagara Falls (another interesting achievement – search this one on the web).
-CNP had signed-over it’s water rights to OPG and water which once flowed through the Rankine plant (as well as others at the top of the falls) will flow to the Sir Adam Beck plant in Queenston where it will generate even more power.
+Water once consumed by the Rankine will be diverted to the Beck plant in Queenston, Ontario, via a third large tunnel drilled under the town of Niagara Falls (another interesting achievement – search this one on the web).
+CNP had signed-over its water rights to OPG and water which once flowed through the Rankine plant (as well as others at the top of the falls) will flow to the Sir Adam Beck plant in Queenston where it will generate even more power.

 During my first tour of the plant in 2003, on a quiet Sunday morning, one alternator was active and generating more than enough power for customers on the grid at that moment.
 On the second tour of the plant one alternator was spinning, but curiously, no water was flowing!
 The alternator was ‘motoring’: An alternator such as this can be run as a wound-rotor motor.
 Fed from the 25Hz grid (powered primarily from the large frequency-changer at the Sir Adam Beck 1 plant down the road at this time in the week), the alternator was kept ‘warm’, synchronized, and ready to operate immediately.
 Part of the agreement CNP had with the market operators was to be able to supply power to the grid at a moment’s notice so it was important that at least one unit always be in a ready state.
 I was also told that during the winter months electric current is circulated through idle alternator’s windings to keep them warm and free of condensation: 13.8kV and moisture don’t mix well!
 During my last visit in 2008, all generators were kept in operational condition in this manner (to preserve them from damage) …. even with the plant mothballed, CNP is still taking care of this gem!